-Phase II developments of Hyde Park include improvements to the drainage of the swale in Hyde Dog Park and are planned for mid to late September, 2019.
+Phase II developments of Hyde Park included improvements to the drainage of the swale in Hyde Dog Park and were completed in September of 2019.

 When designing dog parks drainage is considered and efforts are made to limit standing water.
 Parks such as Hyde Dog Park also take into consideration the naturalization of the park which has an effect on the design as well.

-The long term solution of adding rip-rap to the swale is designed to allow water to flow unimpeded while preventing people and pets from having contact with the wet area.
+The long term solution of adding rip-rap to the swale was designed to allow water to flow unimpeded while preventing people and pets from having contact with the wet area.

 Chief Whitecap Dog Park

 The City of Saskatoon formalized Chief Whitecap Dog Park as a part of The Animal Control Bylaw on May 27, 2019.

 Chief Whitecap Park is located south of Saskatoon at the southern most point of Saskatchewan Crescent, near Riverside Golf Club.
 The area provides a unique opportunity for visitors to explore three different ecological systems within the same area.
 At the top of the river valley near the park entrance, the area is comprised primarily of prairie grassland.
 As you venture into the valley working your way towards the riverbank, you enter a large area comprised of trees, bushes, and shrubs, many native to the area.
 At the very heart of the valley, visitors can access the South Saskatchewan River where they are greeted by soft sandy beaches and sandbars.